TheClassicTechno/miRNACancerClassification/README.md

 # miRNACancerClassification

-Includes the Decision Tree and XGBoost Models, written in RStudio, and datasets of six cancers.
+Includes the Random Forest and XGBoost Models, written in RStudio, and datasets of six cancers.